braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 ## Braze Tag Templates

-There are two Google Tag Manager templates built by Braze: the [Initialization Tag][#initialization-tag] and Actions Tag[#actions-tag].
+There are two Google Tag Manager templates built by Braze: the [Initialization Tag](#initialization-tag) and Actions Tag(#actions-tag).

 Both tags can be found in Google's Community Gallery when adding a new Tag, by searching "Braze" as shown below: